 The school operates as a single community rather than relying on a divisive house system for competition.
 Students speak of a calm environment where relationships with staff are respectful.
 The onsite outcome is a school that feels settled and focused on the future.

 Academic performance at GCSE is solid, sitting in line with national expectations.
-In 2024, the school ranked 1,743rd in England for GCSE outcomes (FindMySchool ranking) and ranks 1st locally among secondary schools in the immediate Ross-on-Wye area.
+In the 2024-25 / 2025 dataset, the school ranked 1,960th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking) and ranks 1st locally among secondary schools in the immediate Ross-on-Wye area.

-The Attainment 8 score of 46.8 is slightly above the England average of 45.9, suggesting students leave with decent qualifications.
+The Attainment 8 score is 47.7, suggesting students leave with decent qualifications.
 However, the Progress 8 score of -0.2 indicates that students make slightly less progress from their primary school starting points than their peers nationally.

 In the Sixth Form, results present a mixed picture.
-The school ranks 1,913th in England for A-level outcomes.
-While 35.5% of grades were A*-B, this is below the England average of 47.2%.
-However, for students choosing the vocational or applied routes often available alongside A-levels, outcomes can provide strong pathways into employment.
+The school ranks 1,288th out of 2,549 schools in England for A-level academic outcomes.
+In 2025, 50% of grades were A*-B and 20% were A* or A across 247 A-level exam entries.
+For students choosing the vocational or applied routes often available alongside A-levels, outcomes can provide strong pathways into employment.

 England ranks and key metrics (where available)